aktikerem/Java-Blog-Server/README.md

 ###### yes it doesnt rely on any 3rd party libs so u dont need to strugle with gradle or sth

 in server.java on the top of the file i leaved some config variables so you can use it to quickly adjust the server

+###### if you cant accses the site after compiling and running the server.java file you may need to change the file paths since they are not relative but abslute